|Lesson 6||The concept of Aggregation:|

 When the aggregate interface is invoked, the aggregate propagates the instruction, that is, it sends instructions to its parts to implement the requested function.
 The aggregate has no behavior of its own other than to coordinate the behavior of its parts.

-If the parts exist only as long as they are part of the aggregate, you are using strong aggregation, or composition.
+.
+If the parts exist only as long as they are part of the aggregate, you are using strong aggregation

 Weak Strong Aggregation